iliabylich/ruby-ractors-and-concurrent-data-structures/src/concurrent_object_pool.md

 [`crossbeam_channel`](https://crates.io/crates/crossbeam_channel) is a Rust library for multi-producer multi-consumer queues, with timeout support.
 Why do we need it here?
 Good question.

-We can store the pool as a plain array of objects and keep track of all "unused" indexes in the queue (in any order), so that when you call `.checkout` it'll `.pop` from the queue and return `[obj, idx]`, and you call `.checkin(idx)` it'll push it back to the queue.
+We can store the pool as a plain array of objects and keep track of all "unused" indexes in the queue (in any order), so that when you call `.checkout` it'll `.pop` from an index the queue and return a tuple of`[array[idx], idx]`, then you do somthing with the object and at thend you call `.checkin(idx)` to push it back to the queue.
 Of course, initially the queue should be filled with all available indexes from `0` to `POOL_SIZE`.

 Internally it can be visualized as this: